Achar Gosht, a hot & sour Indian curry cooked in a wok to emulate a karahi, this version has Hyderabadi influences & uses lamb or mutton.

 An achari curry has come to mean many things to many people.

+My achari chicken version is very much a sideways glance at this style of curry.
 Whereas this achar gosht recipe stays pretty faithful to a Hyderabadi version of this classic curry.

 It super and quite the departure from many published achar recipes.
 But I like that, food for me is about pluralism, it is ok to like, nay love many versions of the same recipe!